 The Lickey inlier is a block of Lower Palaeozoic rocks bounded by faults that bring it up against younger Upper Palaeozoic and Mesozoic formations.
 Recent conservation work by the Lickey Hills Geo-Champions has revealed new evidence about the structural evolution of the area and the relationship between the Ordovician Lickey Quartzite and the overlying Silurian Rubery Sandstone.
-The Lickey Quartzite varies in composition between a mature guartz arenite, and an immature lithic arenite; in places it is interbedded with soft clays and fine micaceous shaley siltstones.
+The Lickey Quartzite varies in composition between a mature quartz arenite, and an immature lithic arenite; in places it is interbedded with soft clay-rich fine sands and fine micaceous shaley siltstones.
 In thin section, the quartz grains are seen to have sutured contacts.
-The presence of clay horizons precludes a metamorphic origin for this mosaic texture: deep burial below 1km would be sufficient to account for its development.
+The presence of clay-rich horizons precludes a metamorphic origin for this mosaic texture: deep burial below 1km would be sufficient to account for its development.
 The composition of the clay minerals may offer more evidence of the burial history.
 At the southern end of the hills, in the Barnt Green area, older rocks of volcanic origin are poorly exposed.

-Before the advent of radiometric dating techniques, the Lickey Quartzite formation was thought to be Cambrian in age.
-While an absolute age has not been determined for the Lickey Quartzite, the underlying Barnt Green Volcanic Formation has been dated to 510 Ma, suggesting an age of 510 - 439 Ma for the quartzite.
-[The BGS Geology of Britain Viewer now records the age of the Lickey Quartzite as "approximately 485 to 444 million years ago in the Ordovician Period, and the age of the Barnt Green volcanics as 485 to 478 Ma.]
+Before the advent of radiometric dating techniques, the Lickey Quartzite formation (LQF) was thought to be Cambrian in age.
+While an absolute age has not been determined for the Lickey Quartzite, the Barnt Green Volcanic Formation, thought to underlie the LQF, has been dated to 485.4 - 477.7 Ma, suggesting an age of 485.4 - 443.8 Ma for the quartzite.
+[Source - BGS Geology Viewer 2023]

 The rocks are described as having been deformed into a north-south trending anticline.
-Thrust faulting, associated with California-type strikeslip tectonics during the Shelveian deformation event, may be responsible for localised recumbent folding.
+Thrust faulting, associated with California-type strike-slip tectonics during the Shelveian deformation event, may be responsible for localised recumbent folding.
 The rocks are well-jointed and cut by many faults.